k4kpk/k4kpk.github.io/sota-guides/Rocky Mountain (W4G_NG-011).md

 #### Summit Guide

+* If the main campsite at the summit is full, there is a smaller site on the Unicoi Gap side of the summit at 34.79924, -83.73177°.
+This site was measured by GPS as just inside the activation zone.
 * Hang antenna from tree: YES
 * Space to guy mast: YES
 * Cell coverage: Good AT&T 2020; APRS text worked